Tsuklakkhang

 Dukhang

-The Assembly Hall or Dukhang (འདུ་ཁང་) has three structural units, a veranda, a main hall measuring 7.5 x 7.9 meters and a large niche of 3.3 x 2.4 meters in the back-wall.
-It is also the oldest monument preserved at Alchi, but there is no decisive clue for the temporal interval between this temple and the Sumtsek that dates to around 1220.
+The Assembly Hall, or Dukhang (འདུ་ཁང་), comprises three structural units, including a veranda, a main hall measuring 7.5 x 7.9 metres, and a large niche measuring 3.3 x 2.4 metres in the back wall.
+It is also the oldest monument preserved at Alchi, but there is no conclusive evidence for the time interval between this temple and the Sumtsek, which dates to around 1220.

-In the niche at the back of the temple is a sculptural configuration of Vajradhātu mandala assembly centered on Vairocana (see drawing below and ◊ Alchi Dukhang Sculptures).
-Below the thousand Buddhas painted to the sides of the niche is a depiction of the Abhirati paradise of the Buddha Akṣobhya together with an excerpt from the Akṣobhyavyūha sutra (◊ Abhirati).
-Further, walls of the main hall are painted with seven Yoga Tantra mandalas, among them the Dharmadhātu and Sarvavid mandalas.
-The entrance is flanked by an only partially preserved life of the Buddha (left) and a large depiction dedicated to donors and their feasts (right).
+In the niche at the back of the temple is a sculptural configuration of the Vajradhātu mandala assembly centred on Vairocana (see below).
+Below the thousand Buddhas painted on the sides of the niche is a depiction of the Abhirati paradise of the Buddha Akṣobhya, together with an excerpt from the Akṣobhyavyūha Sutra (◊ Abhirati).
+Further, the walls of the main hall are painted with seven Yoga Tantra mandalas, among them the Dharmadhātu and Sarvavid mandalas.
+The entrance is flanked by a life of the Buddha, only partially preserved (left), and a large depiction dedicated to donors and their feasts (right).
 Curiously, although the columns, capitals and brackets are original, none of the original ceiling decoration has survived.

-The Dukhang also preserves an elaborately carved wooden door frame, while the remaining parts of the veranda, the sides of which are closed up today, have been considerably altered with the addition of the courtyard.
-This includes the veranda's ceiling the painted textile patterns of which are comparatively crude and likely contemporaneous with the courtyard.
+The Dukhang also preserves an elaborately carved wooden door frame, while the remaining parts of the veranda, the sides of which are closed up today, have been considerably altered by the addition of the courtyard.
+This includes the veranda's ceiling, the painted textile patterns of which are comparatively crude and likely contemporaneous with the courtyard.

 Apse

-In the sculptural configuration of the apse a four-headed Buddha Vairocana is flanked by four goddesses and a number of offering deities in clay.
+In the sculptural configuration of the apse, a four-headed Buddha Vairocana is flanked by four goddesses and a number of offering deities in clay.
 The other four esoteric Buddhas are placed on the side walls and have painted secondary images (see drawing below).
-Today the niche is closed off behind a glass partition and piled high with furniture.
-All the images lower down and the central Vairocana (particularly the faces) have, at some stage, been repaired and repainted, while the images higher up largely preserved their original form and colouring (◊ Alchi Dukhang Sculptures).
+Today the niche is closed off behind a glass partition and is piled high with furniture.
+All the images lower down, and the central Vairocana (particularly the faces), have, at some stage, been repaired and repainted, while the images higher up largely preserve their original form and colouring (◊ Alchi Dukhang Sculptures).

 Below Vairocana, a lotus stem emerges from a vase flanked by two snake deities (nāga).
-As on the main wall of the Lalung Serkhang, this stem not only supports the lotus of the main image but develops into a scroll that also frames all the secondary images on the main wall of the niche.
-The delicacy of the scroll as well as the frames of the main images, all preserving much of their original painting, contrasts with the sturdy build of the figures.
+As on the main wall of the Lalung Serkhang, this stem not only supports the lotus of the main image but also develops into a scroll that frames all the secondary images on the main wall of the niche.
+The delicacy of the scroll and the frames of the main images, all of which preserve much of their original painting, contrasts with the sturdy build of the figures.
 The sculptural configuration of the niche is complemented by deities painted on the side walls flanking the four esoteric Buddhas.
-Although only a part of the figures is visible today, the lower ones now being concealed by the furniture, it is clear that they belong iconographically to the sculptures.
+Although only part of the figures is visible today, with the lower ones now concealed by the furniture, it is clear that they belong iconographically to the sculptures.

 Sculptural configuration in the niche of the Alchi Main Temple.